SherG/audiotonic/src/site/about.md

 ## 👆 Wait, what happens when I click that button?

 Good question.
-Here's what will happen . . .
+Here's what will happen...

 1. We'll set up a call to discuss your business objectives
 2. We'll have a second meeting to explore skills for your business.
 You decide the next step